This article originally appeared on VICE Spain

 I decided to find out if drinking this sweet juice of life would do wonders for me too, by having some of Marina's every morning at breakfast, for a week.

 And now it's my turn.
-My first sip is as fresh off the teat as can be expected given the fact that I'm not Marina's daughter, but the other milk I take from Marina has been frozen over the last few months.
-I keep it in a portable cooler—six glass jars, each labeled with the date of extraction.
+My first sip is as fresh of the teat as can be expected given the fact that I'm not Marina's daughter, but the other milk I take from Marina she has frozen over the last few months.
+I keep it in a portable cooler – six glass jars containing approximately 50 ml of milk, each labelled with the date of extraction.

 I may have lost my blind faith in the health benefits of drinking breast milk as a grown woman, but I'm still determined to have a glass every morning.
 It's not the same, though.
 On the fourth day, I just pour the milk in my coffee and drink it in a hurry, burning my tongue.

 I'm in a hurry, because I'm late for my meeting with Marga Cáceres.
-Marga spent a year having chemotherapy to treat breast cancer—which she fortunately seems to have overcome now.
+Marga spent a year having chemotherapy to treat breast cancer – which she fortunately seems to have overcome now.
 During the treatment, she took a daily dose of 100 ml of breastmilk.
-"Chemo came with some horrific side effects—nausea, a constantly upset stomach, loss of my appetite.
+"Chemo came with some horrific side effects – nausea, a costantly upset stomach, loss of my appetite.
 That all disappeared when I started drinking breast milk.
 It might have been a coincidence, but the effects of the chemo weren't half as bad as they were before," Marga tells me.
 She bought the milk from an acquaintance of a friend.
 "The seller promised me she had more than enough milk and could use the money.
-I didn't really consider whether it was right or wrong—it was just what I needed in that situation."
+I didn't really consider whether it was right or wrong – it was just what I needed in that situation."